aditi167-max/Loan_credit_classification/README.md

 # Loan Credit Classification

-## Objective

-The objective of this project is to predict loan approval status using machine learning classification algorithms.

-## Dataset

-Loan Credit Dataset

-## Data Preprocessing
+## About

-* Missing Value Handling
-* Categorical Data Encoding
-* Train-Test Split
+This is a beginner Machine Learning project to predict whether a loan should be approved or not.

+In this project, I trained and compared different classification models to find which one gives the best result.

-## Models Compared
+## Models Used

-* Logistic Regression
+- Logistic Regression
-* K-Nearest Neighbors (KNN)
-* Naive Bayes
+- KNN Classifier
+- Random Forest Classifier
+- Gradient Boosting Classifier

+## What I Did

+- Loaded the dataset
+- Checked missing values
+- Encoded categorical data
+- Selected useful features
+- Split the data into training and testing sets
+- Trained different machine learning models
+- Compared their performance

-## Evaluation Metrics
+## Evaluation

+I compared the models using:

-* Accuracy Score
+- Accuracy
-* Precision Score
+- Precision
-* Recall Score
+- Recall
-* F1 Score
+- F1 Score

-## Results

-After comparing all three classification algorithms, Naive Bayes achieved the best performance on the dataset.
+Among all the models, **Gradient Boosting Classifier** gave the best performance on this dataset.

-## Libraries Used
+## Tools Used

+- Python
-* Pandas
+- Pandas
-* NumPy
+- NumPy
-* Matplotlib
+- Matplotlib
-* Seaborn
+- Seaborn
-* Scikit-Learn
+- Scikit-learn

-## Conclusion
+## Note

-Model comparison showed that Naive Bayes was the most effective classifier for this dataset.
+This is a beginner project that I created while learning Machine Learning.
+I will continue improving my projects as I learn new concepts.